-- 5.1 Policies TCR1 to 4 of the Joint Local Plan reflect current national planning policy and legislation as it relates to town centre and retail development.
-We have refined early policy drafts to take account of evidence in our Town Centres and Retail Study, as well as public comments received during our JLP Issues and Preferred Options consultations in 2022 and 2024 respectively. - 5.2 Whilst the councils currently have limited means to protect against loss of retail or service use floorspace in the JLP, we have attempted to future proof our policies against any further changes to the way in which the Use Classes Order or Permitted Development Rights apply to the change of use (of buildings or land) within our town centres, or against changing local circumstances with the potential to have a negative impact on the role or function of any of the centres in our defined Centre Hierarchy.
+- 5.1 Policies TCR1 to 4 of the Joint Local Plan Preferred Options document reflect current national planning policy and legislation as it relates to town centre and retail development.
+We have refined early policy drafts to take account of evidence in our Town Centres and Retail Study, as well as public comments received during our JLP Issues consultation in 2022. - 5.2 Whilst the councils currently have limited means to protect against loss of retail or service use floorspace in the JLP, we have attempted to future proof our policies against any further changes to the way in which the Use Classes Order or Permitted Development Rights apply to the change of use (of buildings or land) within our town centres, or against changing local circumstances with the potential to have a negative impact on the role or function of any of the centres in our defined Centre Hierarchy.